angelahe/react-redux/READMENOTES.md

 implements worker function and watcher function worker = call from redux-saga/effects
-    when the data is loaded we can dispatch another action from our saga with put
+    when the data is loaded we can dispatch another action from our saga with put worker sagas take the action as a parameter